SchoolPower/SchoolPower-Backend/README.md

 CREATE TABLE `schoolpower`.`apns` ( `id` INT NOT NULL AUTO_INCREMENT , `token` TEXT NOT NULL , `username` TEXT NOT NULL , `password` TEXT NOT NULL , PRIMARY KEY (`id`)) ENGINE = InnoDB;
 CREATE TABLE `schoolpower`.`users` ( `id` INT NOT NULL AUTO_INCREMENT , `username` TEXT NOT NULL , `avatar` TEXT NOT NULL , `remove_code` TEXT NOT NULL , `grade` MEDIUMTEXT NOT NULL , PRIMARY KEY (`id`), UNIQUE `username` (`username`(16))) ENGINE = InnoDB;
 ```
+Also, create a readonly account for grafana's use if needed.

 ```bash
 docker-compose down pma # Remember to stop the container after you have everything configured.
 ```